learn-co-curriculum/phrg-github-workflow-primer-part-three/README.md

 upstream  git://github.com/main_project_owner/awesome_project.git (push)
 ```

-Now that we have added the upstream to the main project we need update our fork with the most recent changes.
-To do this run this command:
+Next we need update our fork with the most recent changes.
+To do this, pull the `master` branch from the upstream remote:

 ```bash
 git pull upstream master
 ```

-At this point our fork will be up to date.
+Now our fork will be up to date.

 ## Instructions